 Head of State

 Statements and initiatives associated with Heads of State can serve to introduce the general public to the green economy concept, as well as signal to the market that a national economy is oriented towards green investment and economic growth.
-The GGEI generates a qualitative rank of these Heads of State through analyzing Google search results in the past year, giving higher value to leaders who are more closely associated with the green economy concept.
+The GGEI generates a qualitative rank of these political Heads of State through analyzing the top five Google search results in the past year, giving higher value to leaders who are more closely associated with the green economy concept.
+The analysis is conducted in English, as well as in French and Spanish for GGEI countries where French or Spanish is the official language.

 How countries are portrayed in global media related to the green economy suggests the extent to which their nations are communicating information and opportunities on the topic.
-The GGEI generates a qualitative rank of country performance in the top 10 media outlets (selected based on global population, English-language only) through analyzing Google search results in the past year, giving higher value to nations more closely associated with the green economy concept.
+The GGEI generates a qualitative rank of country performance through analyzing the top five Google search results in the past year, giving higher value to nations more closely associated with the green economy concept and countries with coverage in top tier media outlets (selected based on global audience size).
+The analysis is conducted in English, as well as in French and Spanish for GGEI countries where French or Spanish is the official language.

 Dimension 2: Efficiency Sectors